thosgood/this-weeks-finds/markdown/251-300/week277.md

 remains unchanged when you rescale both distances and times by the same factor, graphene reacts exactly the same way to light of different wavelengths - at least within some range where all the approximations we've made are good.
-And, it turns out to absorb πα of the light you shine through it:
+And, it turns out to absorb \pi α of the light you shine through it:

 10) A. B. Kuzmenko, E. van Heumen, F. Carbone, and D. van der Marel,